Miguel Vargas Player Props: Dodgers vs. Giants

 Miguel Vargas At The Plate

-- Vargas has 14 doubles, three triples, six home runs and 32 walks while batting .221.
+- Vargas is hitting .217 with 14 doubles, three triples, six home runs and 33 walks.

-- In 19 games this season (29.7%), Vargas has picked up an RBI, and in nine of those games (14.1%) he had more than one.
+- Vargas has an RBI in 19 of 65 games this season, with multiple RBI in nine of them.
 He has also driven in three or more of his team's runs in one contest.

-- In 43.8% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (4.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.